StockManagementLabs/atum-stock-manager-for-woocommerce/readme.txt

 Changes:

 * Added the ability to set the stock quantity to any product from the Stock Central list.
+* Added the ability to edit the Regular Price, the Sale Price and the Purchase price directly from Stock Central.
+* Added the ability to enter Purchase Price of the product and fully edit this value directly from Stock Central.
+* New Add-ons page from where to manage all the available ATUM add-ons.
+* ATUM add-ons key handling and auto-update system integrated into WordPress updates.
 * Updated readme.txt
 * Updated strings in language template file.

+Fixes:

+* Refactory and performance improvements.
+* Low stock formula improved.